 You must be in class to earn this points, but I will drop 10% of the total possible points before calculating the category score.

-These activites, roughly one a week, might consist of a homework question or two assigned from the previous class, a basic question about the topic of the day, or maybe a short group problem.
-The activities are intended to motivate the current material.
-These will be graded on a three point scale; 1 pt for writing something, 2 pts for writing something relevent and true, and 3 pts for a clear and correct solution.
-A solution is not just the correct answer.
-A solution is a clear and step-by-step sequence to arrive at the answer that anyone else in class should be able to follow and understand.
-You will typically turn in written work for this, sometimes individual and sometimes group work.
+These activites, usually once or twice a week, might consist of a homework question or two assigned from a previous class, a basic question about the topic of the day, a worksheet, or maybe a short group problem.
+The activities are intended to reinforce past material and motivate the current material.
+These will be graded on a six point scale; 4 pts for writing something, 5 pts for writing something relevent and true, and 6 pts for a clear and correct solution.

 Tests

-There will be three in-class tests, one roughly every four weeks.
-Here is a tenative schedule, subject to change.
 There will be no "make-up" tests during the semester.
-Instead, the score on the final exam will be substituted for at most two tests missed for any reason, and a missed third test will be a zero.
+Instead, the score on the final exam will be substituted for at most one test missed for any reason, and a missed second test will be a zero.

 Final